Skip to main content

 • Engaging tactical gameplay that rewards careful planning and execution.

-• Extensive customization options for soldiers, weapons, and gear.
+• Extensive customization options for characters and weapons, allowing for varied strategies.

-• Multiple game modes and varying difficulty levels provide replayability.
+• Multiple game modes and difficulty levels provide replayability and challenge.

-• Graphics and animations are dated and lack polish.
+• Graphics and animations feel dated and lack polish, resembling a mobile game port.

 • story